mendelgusmao/CGI-for-LCD-Smartie/README.md

 ISSUES
 ------

+> * Sometimes it halts the screen when plugin requests data to the server while a command is being executed
+> * It **will** halt LCD Smartie if the server is shut down while requesting data
 > * *[Your complaint here]*

 TODO
 ----

-> * Add support to Unicode strings
+> * Add better support to Unicode strings
 > * Rewrite almost every function or method to use char* instead of strings
 > * Make the plugin run cgi4lcd.exe if it's not being executed
 > * In the future, abandon the server and begin using threads